Nalanzhan/nalanzhan.github.io/_pages/about.md

 **[Clinical Correlates of Irritability and Aggression in PTSD](https://pubmed.ncbi.nlm.nih.gov/37104771/)** \\
 **Advisor:** [Fulei Geng, Ph.D.](https://www.researchgate.net/profile/Fulei-Geng)
 -	Used separate and well-validated scales to measure irritability, anger, hostility, and aggression in a community sample of adults with probable PTSD.
--	Conducted correlation analysis to examine (1) relationships between PTSD symptoms, irritability, anger, hostility, and aggression, and (2) relationships between irritability, other clinical symptoms and suicidal behaviors.
+-	Conducted correlation analysis to examine (1) relationships between PTSD symptoms, irritability, anger, hostility, and aggression, and (2) relationships between irritability, other clinical symptoms, and suicidal behaviors.
--	Performed latent profile analysis and logistic regression analysis to explore subgroups of PTSD, irritability, and aggression, and potential likelihood of experiencing comorbidities and suicidal behaviors across observed subgroups.
+-	Performed latent profile analysis and logistic regression analysis to explore subgroups of PTSD, irritability, and aggression, and the potential likelihood of experiencing comorbidities and suicidal behaviors across observed subgroups.
 </div>
 </div>